scala-records/scala-records/README.md

 ## Support

 It is "safe" to use Scala Records in your project.
-They will be supported until we find a more principal, and functioning, solution for accessing structured data in Scala.
+They cross-compile against all minor Scala versions after 2.10.2.
+We will give our best effort to fix all the bugs promptly until we find a more principal, and functioning, solution for accessing semi-structured data in Scala.
 For further details see [this page][design-decisions].

 [design-decisions]: https://github.com/scala-records/scala-records/wiki/Why-Scala-Records-with-Structural-Types-and-Macros%3F
 ## Current Limitations